Home / Helpful Guides / Rental Income Tax Rules

 Short-Term Rentals and the 14-Day Rule

 If you rent your property for fewer than 15 days per year, the income is completely tax-free under IRC Section 280A(g).
 You don’t report it, and you don’t deduct rental expenses against it.
-This is the “Masters week” rule — named for homeowners in Augusta, Georgia who rent their houses during the golf tournament and pocket the income without paying a dime in tax.
+This is the “Masters week”.
+Rule — named for homeowners in Augusta, Georgia who rent their houses during the golf tournament and pocket the income without paying a dime in tax.

 Once you cross the 14-day threshold, all the rental income is taxable and normal rules apply.
 There’s no partial exclusion — it’s all or nothing.